-At times it can seem like the pressure is on from family, friends and teachers who – out of the goodness of their hearts – want to help guide us in the right direction.
-The people that love and care about us are intrigued to know who we will become in this world and what our plans are for life after high school.
+At times, it can seem like the pressure is on us from family, friends, and teachers who – out of the goodness of their hearts – want to help guide us in the right direction.
+The people who love and care about us are intrigued to know who we will become in this world and our plans for life after high school.

-There are many uncertainties in our lives but one sure thing is that the next few years of school will be busy.
-Study, fun times with friends and planning the next chapter of your life will take you on an exciting ride, and your options after school are endless.
+There are many uncertainties in our lives, but one sure thing is that the next few years of school will be busy.
+Studying, having fun times with friends and planning the next chapter of your life will take you on an exciting ride, and your options after school are endless.

 Choosing your future career is not an easy decision.
 After all, people will spend an average of 90,000 hours at work over their lifetime.
 So it’s important that you head down a career path that’s right for you.